August 29, 2025 (9mo ago) — last updated May 24, 2026 (2d ago)

 1. Calculate your life number and note the core strengths and challenges it suggests.

-2. Try one small action this week that uses a natural strength (apply the reflection prompt above).
+2. Try one small action this week that uses a natural strength.

 3. Journal reactions for two weeks to test whether small shifts increase meaning.